Paul O'Sullivan (horseman)

-Paul O'Sullivan (born 6 Dec 1959) is a New Zealand born thoroughbred racehorse trainer.
+Paul David O'Sullivan (born 6 December 1959) is a New Zealand Thoroughbred racehorse trainer.

-O'Sullivan trained in partnership with his father, Dave O’Sullivan, for 17 years in New Zealand.
-He was the champion trainer in New Zealand on 11 occasions.
+O'Sullivan trained in partnership with his father, Dave O’Sullivan, for 17 years in New Zealand, and was the champion trainer in New Zealand on 11 occasions.
+He is the brother of New Zealand premiership-winning jockey Lance O'Sullivan.

 O'Sullivan moved to Hong Kong to train in 2004.
 In 2010/11, O'Sullivan brought up his double century of winners in Hong Kong.
-In 2022 he finished there with 516 wins and total earnings of HK$525,837,109.
+In 2022, he finished there with 516 wins and total earnings of HK$525,837,109.

-Paul is the brother of New Zealand premiership winning jockey Lance O'Sullivan.